Cultural Mediation: Creativity, Performance, Display

 The panels focus on a large variety of spaces and practices, objects and agents of cultural contact, exchange and translation.
 They offer different perspectives that enable the study of ‘production’ and ‘trading’ of cultures in the fields of art, religion, and media.
 Historical and contemporary case studies trace how creative practices are shaped by local and national contingencies and how they are fashioned by a sense of place and tradition, progress or development.
 The concept of cultural mediation serves as a lens for the analysis of modes of resistance to ethnocentrism, to narratives of incomplete modernisation or religio-political extremism.
 Further, it addresses Asia and Europe’s entangled pasts beyond the nation-state while acknowledging the role of a 'national space' in shaping of notions of locality and belonging.

-One of our keynote speakers is Prof. Dr. Erika Fischer-Lichte, Director of the Institute of Theatre Studies and the Research Centre ‘Interweaving Performance Cultures’ in Berlin.
+Our keynote speakers are Prof. Dr. Erika Fischer-Lichte, Director of the Institute of Theatre Studies and the Research Centre ‘Interweaving Performance Cultures’ in Berlin and Prof. Dr. Nikolas Jaspert, Professor for Mediaeval History at Heidelberg University.